oguching/eleventyone-oguching/src/site/index.md

 ## Post pages

-The pages found in in the posts
+The pages found in the posts

 <ul class="listing">
 {%- for page in collections.post -%}